 This is a purely Cajun dish.
 But, up here in the Midwest there is wonderful sweet corn.
 In fact, the best sweet corn I ever ate.
-Between my garden and my neighbor’s garden, there are enough veggies and fresh herbs around to make a fresh Maque Choux (corn vegetable stew).
+In my garden there are enough veggies and fresh herbs around to make a fresh Maque Choux (corn vegetable stew).
 The corn came from a farmer nearby.

-The really nice part about growing vegetables versus playing golf or fishing, you can drink a LOT of beer and wine waiting for your vegetables to grow.
-Just sayin.
+Most recipes call for a meatless Maque Choux.
 I add a little sausage for flavor.
-My mother used to make it this way.
+My mother used to make it that way.
 Other recipes I’ve seen use andouille sausage, bacon or tasso (Cajun ham).
-The reason I chose Kielbasa is I will share this with my neighbor and as a plain Midwestern version.
-You can spice this up all you want, I’m not a big cayenne pepper fan.
+You can spice this up all you want.
+I’m not a big cayenne pepper fan.

 I want the browned meat b/c I will use the meat “fond” for added flavor.
-As you know a “fond” is a French term that means “base” or remaining little bits of meat.
-But, there are many versions that do not include meat served as a side.
+As you know a “fond” is a French term that means “base” from remaining bits of meat.
+But, there are many versions that do not include meat as it is served as a side dish.
 I will serve this as a main dish.

 10 oz.
 Turkey, Beef and Pork Kielbasa (Brown sausage in olive oil)

 6 uncooked fresh ears of corn – cut the corn using a sharp knife digging into the cob and getting the milk of the corn (There is no way you can do this without getting corn on the floor.)

 Mirepoix Trinity (Used at first for the natural sugar and flavors)